byte-foundry/tutorial-content/README.md

 ### The *src* folder

 The *src* folder is the main folder of this repository.
-It contains two files, and only one should be modified to add a new course:
+It contains two files, none should be modified to add a new course:

-- **Index.js**:  This file contains an object `TutorialContent` which import the markdown content of the course and offers a getter in order to get the content and the additional information
+- **Index.js**:  This file contains an object `TutorialContent` which import the markdown content of all the courses, parse them and offers a getter in order to get the content and the additional information
 - **prepare-kirby.js**:  a post-build script that require the final library, generating the kirby static files.
 It erases everything in the libKirby folder and generates the new files getting the information from the UMD library.

 ### The *static* folder

 The *static* folder contains the markdown files for the course.
-An header and a content file is needed for each course.
+Only one markdown file is needed per course.

 ### The *lib* and *libKirby* folder